Boxing career of Muhammad Ali: Exhibition boxing record

-The following list does not include matches in which the opponent's name, location or exact date is unknown such as the one that took place in Genoa, Italy against Alonzo Johnson and Giorgio Bambini around 1971, and the one that took place in Casablanca, Morocco around 1979.
+The following list does not include matches in which the opponent's name, location or exact date is unknown such as the one that took place in Genoa, Italy against Alonzo Johnson and Giorgio Bambini around 1971, his knockout victory over Alonzo Johnson in Doha, Qatar in 1971 (before The Fight of the Century), his two ten-round exhibitions against Roy "Tiger" Williams at Deer Lake in early 1975, his six-round exhibition on April 26, 1975 in Orlando, Florida, and the one that took place in Casablanca, Morocco around 1979.
 Exhibition contests do not count on a professional or amateur boxer's official record.

-Television viewership
+Viewership

 Muhammad Ali's fights were some of the world's most-watched television broadcasts, setting television viewership records.
 Some of his most-watched fights drew an estimated 1–2 billion viewers worldwide between 1974 and 1980, and were the world's most-watched live television broadcasts at the time.

 Pay-per-view bouts

 The earliest form of pay-per-view boxing telecasts was closed-circuit television, also known as theatre television, where fights were telecast live to a select number of venues, mostly theaters, where viewers paid for tickets to watch the fight live.
 The use of closed-circuit for boxing telecasts peaked in popularity with Ali in the 1960s and 1970s.
 Most of Ali's closed-circuit telecasts were handled by his promotion company Main Bout.
 The following table lists known ticket sales/buys for Ali fights at closed-circuit venues/theaters:

 Professional boxing was introduced to pay-per-view home cable television with several Muhammad Ali fights, especially the Thrilla in Manila fight between Ali and Joe Frazier in 1975, which was transmitted through HBO.
 Ali had several fights broadcast on early pay-per-view home television: